What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 If you are younger than 21 but older than 18, you must have a source of independent income through employment.
 Scholarship and grant funds may also be included in your total qualifying income if you are 21 or older.

 As you make your way home, your car breaks down.
 You need to return home immediately due to the illness of a family member.
 Emergency expenses could arise in any circumstance at any time.
-You can pay for those expenses right away if you have a credit card.
+You can directly pay for those expenses with a credit card.
 Having a credit card gives you additional security because, depending on where you live, emergency services, like towing companies, might demand you to pay with plastic.

 How can students with no credit history obtain a credit card?